OddCameras.com Lubitel 166 Olympic

 on a few turns, open the back and pry the spool out of its chamber.

 camera lacks slow speeds, but there is a B setting.
 Closest focus is 1.3m, that's not very close.
 Picture quality is very good.

 The film advance is often a problem.
 The knob only winds half a turn

 and stops.
-This is OK when there is no film in the camera.
+As said, this is OK when there is no film in the camera.
 If it keeps

 stopping with film in it, there is a way around this if you have the